Maurício (footballer, born 2001)

-Maurício Magalhães Prado (born 22 June 2001), simply known as Maurício, is a Brazilian professional footballer who plays as an attacking midfielder or right midfielder for Série A club Palmeiras.
+Maurício Magalhães Prado (born 22 June 2001), simply known as Maurício, is a professional footballer who plays as an attacking midfielder or right midfielder for Série A club Palmeiras.
+Born in Brazil, he plays for the Paraguay national team.

 Career

 Cruzeiro

 Maurício joined Cruzeiro on loan from Desportivo Brasil ahead of the 2019 season.
 In November 2019, Cruzeiro confirmed that they had signed Maurício for a fee around 800 thousand R$.